Location: Wallops Island, VA

 This is a general description of the functions for this position and is not inclusive of the duties which may be associated with this position.

 Bachelor’s degree in natural resources, wildlife management, wildlife biology or equivalent degree preferred.
-Undergraduates and other enthusiastic workers are encouraged to apply.
-Must be able to work independently and in small groups, and interact positively with project managers, clients, landowners, and other technicians.
-Candidates must have bird identification experience.
+Undergraduates, individuals currently seeking degree, and other enthusiastic workers are encouraged to apply.
+Must demonstrate ability to work on biological field studies or prior field experience; must be able to work independently and interact effectively with project managers, clients, landowners, and others.

 Successful candidates must be able to pass a background check; a pre-employment drug screen; and a DMV records check that meets WEST’s minimum criteria to operate a motor vehicle on behalf of the company.
 A valid driver’s license will be required.
 Candidates must adhere to all health and safety requirements.